 Behavior Intervention Services

 Providing comprehensive behavior intervention and support to meet the needs of a broad range of students.
-Includes Guidelines on the Use of Physical Restraint and Seclusion.

 Behavior Intervention Services provides comprehensive behavior intervention and support to school teams for students receiving general and special education services.
 Services are provided for students in pre-k through grade 12.
 Each of the five regions within Fairfax County Public Schools has been assigned behavior intervention teachers who provide behavior support and intervention services to individual schools.
 Under the supervision of the program manager and the guidance of the school principal, the behavior intervention teachers provide assistance to schools on the design and implementation of behavioral prevention and intervention strategies and support services.